Mecca of European cycling routes

 With a 800m descent over 12km and the infamous 270 degree loop known as the ‘Knotted Tie’ and incredible mountain views of Mallorca’s highest mountain, Puig Major, the road to Sa Calobra is an adventure in its own right.

-Sa Calobra is the most enjoyable cycling climb in Mallorca and is one of the more challenging climbs on the island.
+Sa Calobra is the most enjoyable cycling climb in Mallorca and is one of the more challenging climbs and best cycling routes on the island.
 Unfortunately, the road can get very, very busy so we recommend an early morning trip or out of season visit.